 For hotel owners, hotel revenue management provides the ability to make the most out of a perishable inventory of hotel rooms, allowing them to maximize the amount of money the business generates.
 It allows decision-makers to make informed, data-driven choices rather than relying on instincts or guesswork.

 Like many other businesses, hotels have fixed costs, which need to be paid regardless of how many rooms are sold and how much money is generated from guests.
-Therefore, through a revenue management strategy, hotel owners can ensure their costs are met and their prices and services are dynamically optimized.
+Therefore, through a revenue management strategy, hotel owners can ensure their costs are met, and their prices and services are dynamically optimized.

 Revenue Management vs. Yield Management

 Within the hotel industry, revenue and yield management are two of the most useful tools available to managers, allowing them to maximize the money they make from guests.
-Although the two concepts are closely linked and share a lot of similarities, there are some important differences too.
-For more detailed information about yield management, please also read the article “What is Yield Management?”.
+Although the two concepts are closely linked and share a lot of similarities, there are some important differences, too.

 Table: Comparison Between Revenue Management & Yield Management